zriyansh/signoz.io/blog/2022-03-08-opentelemetry-spring-boot.md

 But before that, let's have a brief overview of OpenTelemetry.

 ## What is OpenTelemetry?
-[OpenTelemetry](https://opentelemetry.io/) is a set of API, SDKs, libraries, and integrations aiming to standardize the generation, collection, and management of telemetry data(logs, metrics, and traces).
+<a href = "https://opentelemetry.io/" rel="noopener noreferrer nofollow" target="_blank" >OpenTelemetry</a> is a set of API, SDKs, libraries, and integrations aiming to standardize the generation, collection, and management of telemetry data(logs, metrics, and traces).
 OpenTelemetry is a Cloud Native Computing Foundation project created after the merger of OpenCensus(from Google) and OpenTracing(From Uber).

 The data you collect with OpenTelemetry is vendor-agnostic and can be exported in many formats.
 Telemetry data has become critical to observe the state of distributed systems.
 With microservices and polyglot architectures, there was a need to have a global standard.
 OpenTelemetry aims to fill that space and is doing a great job at it thus far.